This post may contain affiliate links. If you click through and make a purchase, I may earn a small commission at no extra cost to you.

 Major Issue #1 — Assumptions

-Sometimes we use assumptions we’re not even unaware of.
+Sometimes we use assumptions we’re not even aware of.
 We respond to an assumption rather than walking step by step through each reaction.
 Assumptions can be found in your belief of how someone will respond, the isolated thinking of solutions, withholding information with the belief that it doesn’t matter or won’t change anything.

 Assumptions are a way of anticipating certain situations and behaviors.
 As humans we do this to protect ourselves, but operating in a protective way within an intimate relationship can create disconnect.